IanWhitney/hemingway/notes.md

 # Writing is Rewriting

+Note:
-Note: Writers even rewrite their own maxim about rewriting.
+Writers value rewriting so much that they even rewrite their own maxim about rewriting.
+If they like rewriting so much, it must have value.
 They know the value of rewriting.
-It clarifies their early drafts and sharpens their message..
+It clarifies their early drafts and sharpens their message.
 Ernest Hemingway was blunt about drafts